lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Localization/README.md

 - If the type of the UI element is already known, custom scripts can be implemented which do not have to call methods like GetComponent().

 ## Optimization
 - While thinking about scene management, I came to the conclusion, that scripts must (un-)register themself to some kind of localization manager.
 That gave me the idea to implement the (Object) Adapter Pattern.
+Later on I came to the conclusion to separate the logic for (un-)registration and the logic to change displayed text depending on the selected language.
+But the Adapter pattern still exists.
+Even if it all current adaptees have the same required property, which means that the adapter is not really necessary at the moment.

 ![The image shows the benefit of using the adapter pattern for localization](https://github.com/lars-wobus/unity-essential-core/blob/master/resources/custom-adapter-pattern---localization/custom-adapter-pattern.png)